 Re-entry into a Health, Wellness, and Public Safety program is contingent upon space being available in the class, lab, or clinical component of the program and faculty resources.
 Qualified applicants re-enter with appropriate placement as determined by the applicant's prior academic record and/or curriculum changes.
-Readmission to a program is determined by the program director and/or the dean responsible for the program, is limited to one time, and must be initiated with a letter from the student requesting program reinstatement.
+Readmission to a program is determined by the program director and/or the dean responsible for the program, is limited to one time, and must be initiated with a letter from the student requesting program

 - Associate Degree Nursing

 - Cancer Information Management

 - Central Sterile Processing

 - Cosmetology

+- · Dental Assisting (Pending NCCCS approval)

 - Esthetics

 - Emergency Medical Science

 - Fire Protection Technology

 - Health Information Technology

-- Healthcare Interpreting

-- Histotechnology

 - Human Services Technology

 - Medical Assisting

 - Medical Laboratory Technology

 - Nurse Aide

 - Pharmacy Technology

 - Phlebotomy

 - Practical Nurse Education

+- Recreation & Leisure

 - Surgical Technology

-- Therapeutic Massage
+- · Therapeutic Massage